BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4:TopPlateAssembly.md

 Attach the camera mount to the ultrasound tower using four 4-40x1/2” button head screws.

-Next, attach the NUC base to the top plate using four 4-40x5/8” screws, four washers, and four nyloc nuts.

-Use a strip of double sided foam tap to tape the GPS to the large, flat portion at the bottom of the GPS/IMU mount.
+Use a strip of double sided foam tape to attach the GPS to the large, flat portion at the bottom of the GPS/IMU mount.
 Use the 2-56x1/2” nylon screw to attach the IMU to the top area on the GPS/IMU mount.

-Use a strip of double sided foam tape to tape the camera to the top of the camera mount.
+Use a strip of double sided foam tape to attach the camera to the top of the camera mount.
 At this point, the top plate should look like the picture below.

 ![Camera Mounted](AssemblyImages/CameraMounted.jpg)